risingwavelabs/risingwave-docs/versioned_docs/version-0.1.16/guides/ingest-from-postgres-cdc.md

 ---
  id: ingest-from-postgres-cdc
- title: Ingest data from Postgres CDC
+ title: Ingest data from PostgreSQL CDC
- description: Ingest data from Postgres CDC.
+ description: Describe how to ingest data from PostgreSQL CDC.
  slug: /ingest-from-postgres-cdc
 ---